 We must still go out there, wherever God wants us to, and tell sinners that they need Him to cancel out their default eternal death sentences and bring them to eternal life, knowing fully well that we will face difficulties, judgement, hatred, persecution and, possibly, death.

 Even if we know that our families might become hostile when we mention Christ, we must pray to the Lord, ask Him for patience and strength, and go out there and talk about Him to them.

-Yes, they might mock us ( I know I have been), hush us up or straight up ignore us but, we must still do it and remember why we are doing it.
+Yes, they might mock us, hush us up or straight up ignore us but, we must still do it and remember why we are doing it.

 This will be okay, too.

-I passionately claim to love my family and friends beyond understanding yet, I do not talk to them about Jesus as much as I am ought to.
+I claim to love people, but I do not talk to them about Jesus as much as I am ought to.

 How can I say that I love them so much if I don't talk to them about Love Himself and share with them the most valuable part of my life?